Chart Color Schemes

 Waroona faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 8.3%, significantly lower than the Australian average of 30.4%.
-This disparity presents both challenges and opportunities for targeted educational initiatives.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 6.4%, followed by graduate diplomas (1.1%) and postgraduate qualifications (0.8%).
-Vocational credentials are prevalent, with 43.6% of residents aged 15+ holding such qualifications, including advanced diplomas (8.5%) and certificates (35.1%).
+Trade and technical skills are prominent, with 43.6% of residents aged 15+ holding vocational credentials - advanced diplomas (8.5%) and certificates (35.1%).

 Frequently Asked Questions - Education